minhtai1294/Aspire-Automated/README.md

 * Test script files is located in src/test/java/scripts
 * Test data location: src/test/resources/testdata

-* To build a test
+### How to run
    1. First compile the project to make sure our code is executable
+   2. Run
+* Way 1: Run the 'execution test.bat' (you need to install Maven and set path for MAVEN_HOME in environment variables)
+* Way 2: Run the testng.xml file in project
-   2. Add a TestNG configuration for test class (current test class is RegisterTest.java), no other inputs are required for the TestNG configuration
+* Way 3: Run the test class.
+Add a TestNG configuration for test class (current test class is RegisterTest.java), no other inputs are required for the TestNG configuration

 ### Test data design
 * File type: .xlsx